 Rail improvements in the Sunbury Station precinct including platform extensions, train stabling modifications and rail track and power upgrades, will allow bigger and more modern trains to run on the Sunbury Line.
 This will create space for 113,000 more passengers every week when the Metro Tunnel is completed in 2025.

-We will also minimise disruption to the local Sunbury community while improving train services, road congestion and safety.
+We'll also minimise disruption to the local Sunbury community while improving train services, road congestion and safety.

 The Gap Road level crossing will be removed with a road under rail design – this will improve safety and ease congestion in the heart of Sunbury, especially when more trains run on the line in future.

-We are also creating a new shared user path as part of the design that will be separate from the road, safely connecting pedestrians and cyclists to both sides of Sunbury.
+We're also creating a new shared user path as part of the design that will be separate from the road, safely connecting pedestrians and cyclists to both sides of Sunbury.

 The Gap Road level crossing is located in the heart of Sunbury and is a major source of congestion in the busy town centre.